Reactions to the George Floyd protests: Media industry

-The entertainment industry has been overwhelmingly supportive of the protests, exhibited by corporations voicing support for Black Lives Matter causes and a number of celebrities attending protests and making donations.
+The entertainment industry was overwhelmingly supportive of the protests, exhibited by corporations voicing support for Black Lives Matter causes and a number of celebrities attending protests and making donations.

 Actors such as Jamie Foxx, Nick Cannon, and Kendrick Sampson—among others—attended protests, while Blake Lively and her husband Ryan Reynolds donated a record $200,000 to the NAACP.
 Actor Cole Sprouse was reportedly taken into custody among other protestors during protests in Santa Monica, California.
 Much of the music industry called for an organized "blackout" on June 2 while prominent musicians such as Ariana Grande, Beyonce, Chance the Rapper, Halsey, J. Cole and Joe Jonas attended protests or otherwise voiced support for the cause.
 Jay-Z spoke to the Governor of Minnesota to weigh in on justice for George Floyd while Drake and The Weeknd donated to pro-Black Lives Matter causes.
 Taylor Swift made headlines by denouncing President Trump on Twitter for "stoking the fires of racism."
 The tweet went on to become the 15th most liked tweet of all time, garnering 2.2 million likes as of June 2020.
 K-pop group BTS, with the support of their agency BigHit Entertainment, donated $1,000,000 to the BLM movement.
 Following this announcement, fans of the group ran a #MatchAMillion campaign, which raised an additional $1,026,531 within a day to be split between various BLM-related organizations.
-Additionally, Kanye West donated $2,000,000 to the families of George Floyd, set up a 529 college fund for George Floyd's daughter as well as, fund Breonna Taylor, and Ahmaud Arbery attorney fees.
-He was also seen protesting along with other protesters in Chicago.
+Kanye West donated $2,000,000 to the families of George Floyd, set up a 529 college fund for George Floyd's daughter, and funded Breonna Taylor and Ahmaud Arbery's attorney fees.
+He was also seen attending a protest in Chicago.